inaka/sheldon/test/files/markdown.md

 And you can check all of our open-source projects at [inaka.github.io](http://inaka.github.io)

-this is a test with start_block blocks this line shouldn't appear neither end_block continue here new one
+this is a test with start-block blocks this line shouldn't appear neither end-block continue here new one

-this is a huge line with *another block* start_block1 this part of the text should be removed end_block1 here we can continue and start_block1 this is out end_block1 continue here and start_block again and finish end_block here
+this is a huge line with *another block* start-block1 this part of the text should be removed end-block1 here we can continue and start-block1 this is out end-block1 continue here and start-block again and finish end-block here

 let's test with 'hello' > < & ;